Cytomegalovirus (CMV)

 As with any patient, attention must be focused on avoiding iatrogenic infections and problems.

-Patients who develop CMV disease are immunocompromised, meaning that they at greater risk for bacterial and fungal infections.
+Patients who develop CMV disease are immunocompromised, meaning that they are at greater risk for bacterial and fungal infections.
 If possible, the patient's level of immunosuppression should be lowered.

 Medication Summary

 The goals of pharmacotherapy are to prevent outbreaks of the disease and its complications and to reduce morbidity.
-Several agents are currently available for the treatment of cytomegalovirus (CMV) infection and disease.
+Several agents are available for the treatment of cytomegalovirus (CMV) infection and disease.

 Maribavir, a benzimidazole antiviral agent, has been used as salvage therapy in a small number of patients with multidrug-resistant CMV,[80] but was unsuccessful when used as CMV prophylaxis in allogeneic stem cell transplant patients[64] or in liver transplant recipients.